bobbyiliev/101-linux-commands-ebook/README.md

 **Script folders**

-Scripts in one of the following directories will be executed at the intervall specified by the directory's name:
+Scripts in one of the following directories will be executed at the interval specified by the directory's name:

 - `/etc/cron.hourly`
 - `/etc/cron.daily`
 - `/etc/cron.weekly`